rocketshipapps/adblockfast/README.markdown

 5. Go to **Window** > **Extensions**.
 6. Toggle the **Developer mode** switch on then press the **Load unpacked** button.
-7. Under your working directory and the `opera` directory, select the `chrome` directory.
+7. Under your working and the `opera` directories, select the `chrome` directory.
 8. To test after you make a change, under the extension listing, press the reload button.